worldwatching/wallofcaution/index.md

 ## Teaching experience:

-◉ IIMC, New Delhi: One semester of data journalism
+University of Indonesia, Jakarta

+University of Madison, Wisconsin, United States

+Indian Institute of Mass Communication, New Delhi

-◉ AJK MCRC, New Delhi: Guest faculty
+AJK MCRC, Jamia Millia University, New Delhi

-◉ Symbiosis Center for Media and Communication, Pune: Six sessions on data journalism
+Symbiosis Center for Media and Communication, Pune

-◉ University of Indonesia, Jakarta: One session on 'How to use R' for data journalism

-◉ Maharashtra Institute of Technology: One session on 'Introduction to Data Journalism'
+Maharashtra Institute of Technology

 ---
 ## Random thoughts?